riak/riak.github.io/docs/developing/usage/replication.md

 At the bottom of the page, you'll find a [screencast](../../developing/app-guide/replication-properties.md#screencast) that briefly explains how to adjust your replication levels to match your application and business needs.

-:::note "Note on strong consistency"
+:::note Note on strong consistency
 An option introduced in Riak version 2.0 is to use Riak as a [strongly consistent](../../using/reference/strong-consistency.md) system for data in specified buckets.
 Using Riak in this way is